jaymz7783/jaymz7783/README.md

 ### Hi there!! 👋 I am a typical Software Engineer that drinks tons of coffee and enjoy learning new things in tech.
-When I am not behind my keyboard I am either coaching my baseball team or putting my Jeep in places it shouldn't be
+When I am not behind my keyboard I am up to no good

 🌱 I’m currently learning Italian 🇮🇹
 <!--